nyu-devops-fall19-whishlists/wishlists/README.md

 ##  Python Flask Cloud Foundry application in IBM Cloud

-To access the web app open a browser and go to https://nyu-wishlist-service-f19.mybluemix.net/.
+To access the web app open a browser and go to https://nyu-wishlist-service-f19.mybluemix.net/home.

+##  Wishlist service documentation

+To access the documentation of the Wishlist service open a browser and visit: https://nyu-wishlist-service-f19.mybluemix.net/apidocs/index.html